iPad mini 5

 ● 64GB or 256GB

-The updated iPad mini 5 was announced via press release in March 2019.
-While it shares a nearly identical design with its predecessor, its renewed features and chipset completely revamp its use case.
+Apple announced the updated iPad mini 5 via press release in March 2019.
+While it shares a nearly identical design with its predecessor, its renewed features and chipset revamp its use case.

 The iPad mini runs iPadOS, which means you get all the features and apps you've come to expect from an iPad.
-Having a portable drawing tablet or reading device is nothing new, but this may be the best combination of power, price, and size for those in the market for one.
+Having a portable drawing tablet or reading device is nothing new, but this is the best yet combination of power, price, and size for those seeking a compact tablet.

 iPad mini 5 Features

-The name speaks for itself.
-It is an iPad with all the features you know stuffed into a miniature enclosure.
-Touch ID, a laminated display, and iPadOS make the iPad mini a near-perfect clone of its bigger brother, the iPad Air 3.
+The iPad mini's name speaks for itself as it stuffs all the expected iPad features into a miniature enclosure.
+Touch ID, a laminated display, and iPadOS make the iPad mini a near-perfect miniaturization of its bigger brother, the iPad Air 3.

 The latest iPad mini has support for the first-generation Apple Pencil.
 A long-awaited feature for those who love the form factor, it works as expected if you've used the Pencil on other devices.